Water resources management in Mexico: Aquatic ecosystems

 There are approximately 70 lakes in Mexico, covering a total area of 3700 km2.
 Some of these lakes, especially in the eastern side, have a volcanic origin and count with numerous endemic species.
 Lake Chapala, the largest Mexican lake, is considered a hydrological priority region for biodiversity conservation due to its 39 local species, 19 of which are endemic.
-The Lake Catemaco, located in Veracruz, has 12 native species 9 of which are endemic.
+Lake Catemaco, located in Veracruz, has 12 native species 9 of which are endemic.

 Wetlands in Mexico are dynamic, complex and productive ecosystems.
 Six major wetland are registered in the Ramsar Convention on Wetlands: Lagartos River (Yucatan Peninsula), Cuatrocienagas (Coahuila), La Encrucijada (Chiapas), Marsh Nayarit and Sinaloa, Centla Swamp (Tabasco), and the Colorado River (Baja California).

 Cenotes, sinkholes on the Yucatan peninsula that are filled with groundwater, host a number of unique species from bacteria, algae and protozoa (i.e. copepoda, cladocera and rotifera) to vertebrates (i.e.lepisosteus).
 Cenotes are the main water source for many ancient and contemporary Maya people, as there are no rivers and very few lakes on the peninsula.